William Drake, Master Organ Builder

 William Drake was born in Baltimore on the 2nd of October 1943.
 His father was English, his mother American, though of Swiss-German extraction.

-His Father died in 1952 and William and his sister Wyn then moved to England where they lived in Devon with their Aunt, Helen Maud Drake.
+His Father died in 1952 at which point William and his sister Wyn moved to England.
+They lived in Devon with their Aunt, Helen Maud Drake.

 A workshop was established at premises in Chapel Street in Buckfastleigh in 1974 as part of the John Loosemore Centre for Organ and Early Music.
-This was an establishment which combined tuition in organ playing, given by John Wellingham, with lectures in organ history, design and construction.
+This establishment combined tuition in organ playing, given by John Wellingham, with lectures in organ history, design and construction.

 The team at William Drake Limited are proud and confident to carry this legacy and tradition forward into the future.